The Millennium Cohort Study (MCS) is following the lives of 19,517 children born across England, Scotland, Wales and Northern Ireland in 2000-01.

 Certain sub-groups were intentionally over-sampled, in particular those living in disadvantaged circumstances, children from minority ethnic backgrounds (in England), and youngsters growing up in the smaller countries of the UK, namely Scotland, Wales and Northern Ireland.

 Individual pupil information from the National Pupil Database has been linked to survey data, for those cohort members whose parents consented.
 This data is available for use from the Secure Data Service.

 Accessing the data

 The majority of MCS survey data can be accessed by bona fide researchers through the UK Data Service at the University of Essex.
 Anyone wishing to access the data will need to register with the UK Data Service before downloading.
 Some datasets are only available via Special Licence, or via the UK Data Service Secure Lab.
 Access arrangements comply with ESRC Research Data Policy.

 Research metadata, including basic frequencies, is available using NESSTAR at the UK Data Service.
-The Centre for Longitudinal Studies (CLS) website provides copies of the questionnaires and documentation used in the study.
+The (CLS) website provides copies of the questionnaires and documentation used in the study.
 The CLS data dictionary offers further metadata including variables and frequencies.

 Roxanne Connelly, Lucinda Platt; Cohort Profile: UK Millennium Cohort Study (MCS).
 Int J Epidemiol 2014; 43 (6): 1719-1725. doi: 10.1093/ije/dyu001